quicwg/multipath/draft-ietf-quic-multipath.md

 However, implicit signals such as idle time or packet losses might be the only way for an endhost to detect path closure (see
 {{idle-time-close}}).

+PATH_ABANDON frame causes all the CID allocated for the specified Path ID to be retired.

+There is a special case that endpoints SHOULD send PATH_ABANDON frame:
+When a client create a new path, it chooses a new Path ID and sends a Path Challenge with a chosen Connection ID of that path.
+If it doesn’t receive any PATH_RESPONSE, it SHOULD consider the Path ID as consumed, and also SHOULD send a PATH_ABANDON frame to inform the server that the Path ID can’t be used in the future.

 Note that other explicit closing mechanisms of {{QUIC-TRANSPORT}} still apply on the whole connection.
 In particular, the reception of either a